-- 1. All grease traps/interceptors shall comply with the Massachusetts Plumbing and Building Codes.
-Grease traps/interceptors shall be sized in accordance with 310 CMR 15 (Title V) and the Plumbing and Drainage Institute (PDI) standard G-101, as amended. - 2.
-In every case where a food establishment is preparing or selling
+All grease traps/interceptors shall comply with the Massachusetts Plumbing and Building Codes.
+Grease traps/interceptors shall be sized in accordance with 310 CMR 15 (Title V) and the Plumbing and Drainage Institute (PDI) standard G-101, as amended.

-- food or business of a similar nature is carried on, a suitable internal grease trap. - 3.
-Establishments that prepare food must install an external grease interceptor.
-External grease interceptors shall have a minimum depth of four feet, minimum capacity of 1,000 gallons, have a grease retention capacity of not less than two (2) pounds for each gallon per minute of flow, and provide a minimum 24- hour detention time for kitchen flows.
+- In every case where a food establishment is preparing or selling food or business of a similar nature is carried on, a suitable internal grease trap in compliance with Board of Health Regulations must be installed. - install an external grease interceptor.
+External grease interceptors shall have a minimum depth of four feet, minimum capacity of 1,500 gallons, have a grease retention capacity of not less than two (2) pounds for each gallon per minute of flow, and provide a minimum 24- hour detention time for kitchen flows.
 Interceptors shall be easily accessible for maintenance and have 24-inch (minimum) diameter risers to grade.
 Flow rates from the State Environmental Code, Title V, 310 CMR 15, shall be used to determine the size of a grease interceptor.
-Other alternative and innovative approved methods of grease removal and disposal may be used if approved by the Plumbing Inspector and DPW.
+Other alternative and innovative approved methods of grease removal and disposal may be used if approved by the Board of Health, Plumbing Inspector and DPW.
 All new facilities must install industrial type grease interceptors. - 4.
 The owner or his designee shall inspect grease traps/interceptors at least monthly.
 Internal grease traps must be cleaned monthly by the owner, operator or approved vendor.
-External grease traps must be inspected monthly and pumped by an approved vendor when at 25% capacity or every three-months.
+External grease traps must be pumped by an approved vendor a minimum of every six months and more frequently if required by the Director.
 Service records must be maintained and readily accessible to Board of Health, and Plumbing agents and inspectors.
 Failure to clean traps/interceptors and provide evidence of such cleaning shall be considered a violation of these regulations.
 Failure to maintain adequately sized grease traps/interceptors in proper working order shall result in fines.
-Repeated failure to maintain adequately sized grease traps/interceptors in proper working order may result in suspension of the Food Establishment Permit. - 5.
+Repeated failure to maintain adequately sized grease traps/interceptors in proper working order shall result in suspension of the Food Establishment Permit. - 5.
+Grease traps/interceptors shall be permitted annually, in collaboration with the renewal and inspection for a Food Establishment Permit.
+There shall be no additional charge for the grease trap/interceptor permit.
+The grease trap/interceptor permit shall be displayed prominently at the facility. - 6.
 Disposal of waste materials from grease traps/interceptors shall be by a licensed disposal facility/hauler only.
-Owner shall maintain records of disposal readily available for review by the Director or their authorized agent. - 6.
-Any facility with a grease trap/interceptor permit shall post educational information (e.g., fact sheet, maintenance requirements, etc.) in the vicinity of the grease trap/interceptor. - 7.
-Any facility with a grease trap/interceptor permit shall keep a maintenance log available at the facility. - 8.
-The Town Plumbing Inspector and Board of Health Agent have the authority to act on behalf of the Town for the purpose of inspecting grease traps/interceptors, issuing permits for grease traps/interceptors, or issuing violations relative to the operation
+Owner shall maintain records of disposal readily available for review by the Director or their authorized agent. - 7.
+Any facility with a grease trap/interceptor permit shall post

-- of a grease trap/interceptor. - 9.
-Grease traps/interceptors shall be installed and maintained at the Owner's expense. - Failure to comply with these Sewer Use Rules and Regulations will result in re-inspection.
-Violators will be required to attend a BOSC hearing that may result in suspension or termination of a food permit.
+- educational information (e.g., fact sheet, maintenance requirements, etc.) in the vicinity of the grease trap/interceptor. - 8.
+Any facility with a grease trap/interceptor permit shall keep a maintenance log available at the facility. - 9.
+The Town Plumbing Inspector and Board of Health Agent have the authority to act on behalf of the Town for the purpose of inspecting grease traps/interceptors, issuing permits for grease traps/interceptors, or issuing violations relative to the operation of a grease trap/interceptor. - 10.
+Grease traps/interceptors shall be installed and maintained at the Owner's expense. - 11.
+Failure to comply with these Sewer Use Rules and Regulations will result in re-inspection.
+Violators will be required to attend a BOH hearing that may result in suspension or termination of a food permit.